Request a travel grant at least 3-4 weeks BEFORE you travel.

 Each academic year, the College of Graduate and Professional Studies will fund travel grants to any graduate students admitted to one of Longwood’s graduate programs (endorsement programs are included) in the following amounts:

-Multiple conferences: Funding for two conferences per student is only available if that student is presenting or receiving an award at one or both and depends on availability of funds.
+Multiple conferences: Funding for two conferences per student is only available if that student is presenting or receiving an award at one or both and depends on the availability of funds.

 Graduate students who receive a professional travel grant are asked to submit a photo of themselves at the conference (and/or presenting if applicable) and to write a one-paragraph reflection upon returning.
 The reflection should include a few highlights from the conference that you found most useful to your studies and/or career.
 It should also include one or two benefits you felt you gained by attending.